 This series of tutorials will first guide you through the main steps in a "standard" clinical workflow that takes advantage of computational physiology: image processing, geometric model building, simulation, and visualisation.
-You will be led through the development and implementation of a complete clinically focused workflow which will take advantage of the skills you have developed in the earlier modules.
+You will then be led through the development and implementation of a complete clinically focused workflow which will take advantage of the skills you have developed in the earlier modules.
+In demonstrating each of these steps we make use of examples for various organ systems being investigated under the MedTech CoRE.
+Each session will begin with a introductory lecture from a scientist working on the example organ system for that session who will present current research relevant to the MedTech CoRE.
+We hope to make recordings of these lectures available to those following the module remotely.

 Finally, the course ends with an introduction to some of the key tools that are used in this field locally.